AlvaroFerGar/moonwalk/README.md

 └── .gitignore
 ```

-main.py: Entry point of the application.
+main.py: Entry point of the gui application.

+main_console.py: Entry point of the console application.

 moonkwalkui.py:Contains the GUI implementation using PyQt5.